 (1) In this section —

-“ED, PH” means the Executive Director, Public Health of the department principally assisting the Minister administering the Health Act 1911.
+ED, PH means the Executive Director, Public Health of the department principally assisting the Minister administering the Health Act 1911.

 (2) The ED, PH is to cause the health and hygiene standards and conditions at every prison to be inspected from time to time.